khj1977/geometry_math/README.md

 # geometry, manifold, differential and integral.

-In this repository, several numerical simulation for geometry and manifold will be impled. matplot lib and OpenGL/GLUT with python will be used for visualization.
+In this repository, several numerical simulation for geometry and manifold will be impled.
+OpenGL/GLUT with python will be used for visualization.
 Why not C++ and OpenGL?
-It is because it is not required to massive number of calculation and REPL cycle would be important compared with particle simulation.
+It is because it is prototyping and not required to massive number of calculation and REPL cycle would be important compared with particle simulation.
+If hard numerical calculation is required, the code is transfered to C++.

 Remark:
 As you can see, in this rep, python is used to program idea of math.
 However, even calculation order and speed with enough for modern CPU, I recommend univ students to use C or C++ for their calculation.
 C++ might be obvious if one checked my rep of particle simulation of fluid dynamics.
 Why C as well?
 For control of robotics or vehicle, C may be used to calc control input and emit signal via DA converter or even digital control is utilized.
 It is realtime computing.
 C may be faster than C++ even C++ is fast enough.
 Considering ultimate situation, the author recommend to study C++ and C. And use it as training.